devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 ```
 To test the app:
 - In OpenShift open the `deepspace-dev` project and switch to the **Developer Console**
-- Open the **Topology** tab and click on the round circle with the OpenShift icon to display details of the deployment
+- Open the **Topology** tab and click on the top right link of OpenShift icon to display the website of the app
-- In the opened **Resources** view on the right, click on the URL displayed under the route `deepdive-app-app`
 - Your app should show up as a simple web page.
 In the `RESTEasy JAX-RS` section click the `@Path` endpoint `/hello` to see the result.

 Now for the fun part: Using `odo` you can just dynamically change your code and push it out again without doing a new build!
 No dev magic involved:
-- In your code access and change `GreetingRessource.java` to `Hello Deepdive`
+- In your CRW Workspace on the left expand the file tree to open file `src/main/java/org/acmeGreetingRessource.java` to `Hello Deepdive`
-- Push the code to OpenShift
+- Push the code to OpenShift again
 ```
 ./odo push
 ```
-- And access the endpoint in the web app again.
+- And reload the app webpage.
+- The change should be there in a matter of seconds